Traffic on Curaçao

-The traffic rules in Curaçao differ from what people in the Netherlands will be accustomed to in traffic.
-On Curaçao mainly Dutch traffic signs are used and also Dutch road signs are on the road surface.
+The traffic rules in Curaçao differ from what people are used to in traffic in the Netherlands.
+In Curaçao, Dutch traffic signs are mainly used and Dutch traffic signs are also on the road surface.

-Because the traffic rules are different (more the American system) it might sometimes come across as strange.
-The most important priority rule is that at the T-junction the traffic driving straight ahead always has priority (unless otherwise indicated by priority signs), traffic coming left and right from side roads does not have priority here.
-At equal crosses, where it is not regulated with priority signs, the right has priority.
+Because the traffic rules are different (more like the American system), it sometimes seems strange.
+The most important priority rule is that at the T-junction, through traffic always has priority (unless otherwise indicated by priority signs).
+People from a side road coming from the left and right do not have priority.
+At equivalent intersections, where there are no priority signs, the right does indeed have priority.

-However, there is generally room when this is kindly requested (in case of eye contact and the appropriate gestures) when you want to get on the road in a busy situation.
-It is neat to thank them then (horn, lights blinking or waving ).
-It is very much appreciated.
+However, space is generally provided when asked politely (with eye contact and appropriate gestures) when one wants to go on the road in a busy situation and it is polite to say thank you (horn, lights flashing or waving). ) is much appreciated.

 Around the peak hours traffic jams can occur.
 Mainly the Caracasbaaiweg, which is the connection between Jan Thiel and Punda, can be quite busy.
 On Ringweg (Schottegatweg), around Willemstad, there is also a lot of traffic and the corresponding traffic lights.